Extremizer Stability of Higher-order Hardy-Rellich inequalities for Baouendi--Grushin vector fields: Introduction

-Now, the optimizer set is defined by $\mathcal{G}:=\{u\in C_0^\infty(\rno)\, :\, \delta(u)=0\}$.
 A central question concerning the stability estimate is how to quantify the \emph{Hardy deficit} $\delta(u)$ from below.
 Specifically, one asks whether the following inequality holds

-where $\Phi$ is a nonnegative modulus of continuity function and $d(u, \mathcal{G})$ denotes an appropriate distance from $u$ to the set of optimizers $\mathcal{G}$.
+where $\Phi$ is a nonnegative modulus of continuity function and $d(u, \mathcal{G})$ denotes an appropriate distance from $u$ to the set of smooth extremals $\mathcal{G}$.
 In recent years, the problem of establishing stability estimates has received considerable attention in the analysis of functional and geometric inequalities.
-Notable results have been obtained for Caffarelli--Kohn--Nirenberg inequalities \cite{cfll,dfll}, the Hardy--Littlewood--Sobolev inequality \cite{Car17}, and the Heisenberg--Pauli--Weyl uncertainty principle \cite{MV21, DN24, dgll}, among others.
-However, a major challenge in this setup is $\mathcal{G}=\{0\}$, i.e., the absence of a nontrivial optimizer.
-Despite this, it is known that the sharpness of the Hardy constant $\big(\frac{Q - p - \beta}{p}\big)^p$ can be demonstrated via approximations using the extremal profile $\varrho^{-(Q - p - \beta)/p}$.
+Notable results have been obtained for Hardy inequalities \cite{cf-aihp, ban25, ban26}, Caffarelli--Kohn--Nirenberg inequalities \cite{cfll,dfll}, the Hardy--Littlewood--Sobolev inequality \cite{Car17,ex-1, clt26}, log-Sobolev and Moser-Onofri inequalities \cite{lslu, dolcjm, llh25}, and the Heisenberg--Pauli--Weyl uncertainty principle \cite{MV21, DN24, dgll}, among other related results \cite{llls, llr26, dlljfa, chenhei}.
+More recently, attention has shifted toward obtaining optimal quantitative lower bounds for the stability deficit.
+Significant progress has been achieved for Sobolev, fractional Sobolev, and Hardy--Littlewood--Sobolev inequalities through the development of refined analytical techniques, including rearrangement flow methods, duality arguments, and orthogonal decomposition techniques; see \cite{dolcjm, llh25, clt26, ex-1}.
+These advances have substantially strengthened the quantitative theory of geometric inequalities and provide further motivation for investigating analogous stability problems in the Grushin setting.
+However, a major challenge in this setup is $\mathcal{G}=\{0\}$, i.e., the absence of a nontrivial smooth extremal.
+Despite this, it is known that the sharpness of the Hardy constant $\big(\frac{Q-p-\beta}{p}\big)^p$ can be demonstrated via approximations using the profile $\varrho^{-(Q-p-\beta)/p}$.
 By carefully analyzing scaled versions of this function, we investigate the stability properties of the Hardy inequality.
 This type of extremizer-based stability analysis has been previously studied in the literature; see, for instance, \cite{sano-mia, RSY, st-die, rs-anf,rsy}.
 However, to our knowledge, this is the first time such an analysis has been carried out in the Grushin operator setting.
+Motivated by this perspective, we introduce a distance function that measures the deviation of a function from the family of scaled approximate profiles.
+This choice is consistent with the extremizer-based stability framework developed in the above works and is naturally adapted to the Grushin setting.